Coeliac DiseaseBook Now

 - Bone density test: This test helps determine bone damage due to poor absorption of vitamin D and calcium by the intestine.

-While undergoing these tests, you will be advised not to discontinue gluten intake in order to obtain appropriate results.
+While undergoing these tests, you will be advised not to discontinue gluten intake to obtain appropriate results.

 What if left Untreated?